 Other benefits of winter camping in Alberta:

 - Long nights mean more brilliant night skies – winter is the best time for stargazing and aurora borealis spotting (which is one of the greatest natural wonders in Alberta).
-There are even five “Dark Sky Preserves” in Alberta.
-Download an aurora alert app so that you know where to go and when to be ready.
+Read our guide to spotting northern lights in Alberta so that you don’t miss this unforgettable experience.

 - No need to pack the bug spray – the cold weather will have killed them all!
 Enjoy being mosquito-free for a change.